mstoeckl/latencytool/README.md

 # Status

-Currently, only an OpenCV backend and Qt frontend have been written.
+Currently, only an OpenCV backend, and Qt and xcb frontends have been written.

 # Uses